Undergraduate Financial Aid & Scholarships

 Iowa Center for the Arts

-The Iowa Center for the Arts Scholarship is awarded to selected entering students intending to major in theatre arts, art and art history, dance, or music who demonstrate exceptional talent in their chosen area.
+The Iowa Center for the Arts Scholarship is awarded to selected entering students intending to major in music who demonstrate exceptional talent in their chosen area.
 Students are considered for this scholarship at the time of their studio audition.
-Upon recommendation for the scholarship, students will be asked to submit a tape for review by the ICA Committee.
-A non-renewable first-year award of $5,000 and a non-renewable upper class (sophomore, junior or senior) year award of $5,000 are available.
+Upon recommendation by UI music faculty for the scholarship, students will be asked to submit a video recording of two contrasting pieces for review by three external judges .
+A non-renewable first-year award of $5,000 is available.

 Through the generous support of individuals, The School of Music offers scholarships to qualified students.
 Award recipients are determined either by audition or nomination.
 The amount of the awards varies and some may be renewable.
 Additional information is available from faculty members.
 Selected scholarships are listed below: